12 Best Marketing Newsletters to Subscribe to in 2026: Stay Sharp Without the Scroll

 How many marketing newsletters should I subscribe to?

-Email marketing itself delivers an average ROI of $36 for every $1 spent—but the ROI of reading newsletters comes from staying current with industry trends, discovering new tactics, and avoiding costly mistakes.
+Email marketing itself delivers an average ROI of $36 for every $1 spent, according to Litmus's State of Email ROI Report.
+The ROI of reading newsletters comes from a related place: staying current with industry trends, discovering new tactics before competitors, and avoiding costly mistakes.
 Top marketers consistently cite newsletters as one of their primary sources of professional development.

 How can I manage newsletter overload as a marketer?

-The most effective strategies include: creating a dedicated email for newsletters, using folder rules to auto-organize by category, scheduling specific times for newsletter reading, and using AI-powered digest tools to summarize multiple newsletters into a single daily read.
-This approach lets you stay informed without the time investment.
+The most effective strategies include creating a dedicated email for newsletters, using folder rules to auto-organize by category, scheduling specific times for newsletter reading, and using AI-powered digest tools to summarize multiple newsletters into a single daily read.
+This approach lets you stay informed without the time investment โ most users report cutting reading time by 70-80% after adopting an AI digest.